House on the Rock, WisconsinHistorical & Cultural Sites

 House on the Rock parking

-Parking at the House on the Rock is free for all visitors.
-There's a large parking lot above the Welcome Center, and a separate area for larger vehicles or RVs.
-Be aware that the parking lots and picnic area close at 5:00 PM, and the entrance gate locks at 5:15 PM.
-Overnight parking is strictly prohibited.
+House on the Rock parking is free for all visitors.
+There is a large parking lot above the Welcome Center, and designated areas for larger vehicles or RVs.
+Please note that overnight parking is not allowed, and the entrance gate locks at 5:15 PM.

 Best time to visit House on the Rock